From BR Bullpen

 Carrero debuted for the Cuban national team in the 1975 Pan American Games, posting a 2.86 ERA and getting no decisions for the Gold Medal winners.
 The right-hander had an amazing campaign in 1975-1976 for the Ganaderos, going 8-0 with more shutouts (5) than earned runs allowed (4), for a 0.46 ERA.
 He led in shutouts, strikeouts (94), ERA and wins (tied with Lázaro Santana) for a pitching Triple Crown to power the Ganaderos to their only title.
 He was named not only the Most Valuable Pitcher but also Serie Nacional Most Valuable Player.
 He then led in ERA (0.62) in the Series Selectivas.
 Carrero wrapped up his big year by going 4-0 with a 0.61 ERA in the 1976 Amateur World Series to carry Cuba to a Gold.
 Through 2009, this remains tied with a number of other pitchers for the Amateur World Series/Baseball World Cup record for wins in a tourney.

 Carrero pitched six innings in the 1978 Amateur World Series with eight strikeouts and one run (unearned) as Cuba took the Gold.
-It was his last stint with the national time.
 In 1980, the right-hander had a 1.87 ERA to lead the Series Selectivas, his third ERA title.

 Overall, Moreno pitched 17 seasons in Cuba, going 149-105 with 22 saves, 49 shutouts and a 2.27 ERA, allowing a .226 average.
 He only walked 460 in 2,058 innings pitched.
 Through 2009, he was 10th in Serie Nacional history in complete games (146) and 3rd in shutouts (behind only Braudilio Vinent and Rogelio García).